We focus our work on concrete ways to reduce, prevent, and end homelessness.

 Help us maximize our impact to ensure that Ontario's provincial government prioritizes deeply affordable housing.
 Take action and spread the word by visiting vote4housing.ca

 We know the solution to homelessness is affordable housing for all.
 Yet it can feel impossible to find an affordable home.
 Illegal renovictions are a part of the reason why our neighbourhoods are rapidly changing.
+While there are many stories of tenants being pushed out of their homes, there is no hard data to support the claims.

 Aimed at housing 100 households in 100 days, the Housing Blitz was a community-wide effort to get people housed quickly and learn more about the barriers to affordable housing in our city.
 The initiative was led by the City of Ottawa and the Alliance to End Homelessness Ottawa, working closely with Indigenous housing partners.